 Impact

 The intrusion of Arctic air will enable our first snowflakes of the season to fly.

-With high temperatures in the 40s and road surfaces even milder, snow accumulation is unlikely.
-Wet roadways will contribute to slower travel and commuting on Thursday, however.
+Any accumulation will be slushy and confined to grassy surfaces and higher elevations, but wet roadways will contribute to slower travel and commuting Thursday.

 Outdoor activities will feel downright miserable with rain and snow falling and the wind howling.
-Westerly winds will be sustained at 20-25 mph, gusting from 30-40 mph in the wake of this powerful November cold front.
+Westerly winds will be sustained at 20-25 mph, gusting from 30-35 mph in the wake of this powerful November cold front.
 The gusty breeze coupled with dropping temperatures will lead to a wind chill in the 20s Thursday afternoon.

-You'll need a heavy winter coat, hat and gloves for outdoor plans.
+You'll need the heavy winter coat, hat and gloves for outdoor plans.

 The frigid feel will continue into Friday as lingering rain and snow showers gradually taper off.
-The greatest chance for widespread precipitation will shift into eastern Ohio on Friday, but the lingering cold airmass and gusty breeze will make for a bitter feel.
+The greatest chance for widespread precipitation will shift into eastern Ohio Friday, but the lingering cold airmass and gusty breeze will make for a bitter feel.

 You'll continue to feel the change in the weather pattern over the weekend with highs in the 40s and a brisk breeze.
+A few lingering snow showers may impact the BG Holiday Parade Saturday morning.

 Need